anarchived/public-archive/README.md

 - Capitalize All Words In The Base Name.
 - Put question marks, explicit remarks, or an all-caps TODO for information you don't know or haven't gotten yet.
 - Include all sources you know of.
 Don't be afraid to credit yourself here, so people know you provided this information.
 - Don't include region files.
-Use the discord server for that and open a ticket there to provide your actual world-downloadi (if applicable)
+Use the discord server for that and open a ticket there to provide your actual world-download (if applicable)
 - Be as objective as possible.
 Don't spread lies.

 When you are finished with your information, follow the directory structure conventions: